 Look for some of these gift subscriptions online:

 - Spa products

 - Games, crafts, and puzzles

 - Gardening supplies

 Gentle Reminders on Giving Gifts to Family Caregivers

 - Consider giving these gifts "Just because" instead of tying them to a regular holiday or event (such as a birthday or Christmas).

 - Give gifts that are just for the caregiver.
 A caregiver shouldn't be made to feel like they must share the gift with the person they care for.
 For example, if you give a caregiver movie or theater tickets, avoid suggesting that they must take their relative to the show with them.

 - Avoid gifts that are high maintenance.
-While photo frames, indoor plants, or sentimental wall hangings might seem like thoughtful gifts, consider how much time and effort will need to go into maintaining it.
-Will it just be one more thing that needs to be watered or dusted along will myriad other household chores?
+While photo frames, indoor plants, or sentimental wall hangings might seem like thoughtful gifts, consider how much time and effort will need to go into maintaining them.
+Will this gift just be one more thing that needs to be watered or dusted along will myriad other household chores?

 - Give gifts that aren't related to the caregiver's regular duties.
 As helpful as gift certificates for housecleaning services might seem, it's not something that is specifically for the caregiver.
-If you can provide practical assistance such as hot meals, light housekeeping or errands, do so to help lighten the caregiver's load, but not as a way to express appreciation.
-(Hint: Close friends and family members should be offering the caregiver practical assistance on a regular basis so that she doesn't feel like the world is on her shoulders.)
+If you can provide practical assistance such as hot meals, light housekeeping, or errands, do so to help lighten the caregiver's load, but not as a way to express appreciation.
+(Hint: Close friends and family members should be offering the caregiver practical assistance regularly so that she doesn't feel like the world is on her shoulders.)

 © 2017 Sadie Holloway